 Pick one commentator sprite that you want to program and delete the other sprite.

 After you open the starter project and choose your sprites, come back to this CS first tab and then click on the next arrow to move onto the next video.

-Once you finish, return to this tab, and press the "next" arrow to move on to the next video to program your athletes' routines.
+Then, click Remix, return to this tab and press the next arrow to move onto the next video to program your athletes' routines.